- start_date - The start date.

 The weekend argument is optional and controls which day(s) of the week should be considered weekends, and therefore non-working days.
 By default, WORKDAY.INTL will treat Saturday and Sunday as non-working days.
 See below for details on how to configure weekend to treat different days of the week as non-working days.

 Holidays is an optional argument to specify non-working days.
 Holidays should be provided as a range that contains valid Excel dates.
 If holidays are not provided, WORKDAY.INTL will treat only Saturdays and Sundays as non-working days, unless the weekend argument has been set differently.

 Note: WORKDAY.INTL does not include the start date as a work day.

 Example #1 - basic usage

 With the start_date in A1, days set to 1, and holidays in C1:C3 you can use WORKDAY.INTL to get the next working day like this:

-In the last two examples above, we use the numeric code 11 to set weekends to Mondays only.
+In the last two examples above, we use the numeric code 11 to set weekends to Sundays only.
 See the table below for the full list of available codes.

 |1 (default)||Saturday, Sunday|

 - If start_date is invalid, WORKDAY.INTL returns the #NUM! error.

 - If start_date + day is invalid, WORKDAY.INTL returns the #NUM! error.